TL;DR:

 Preferred Deal Ad Exchange

-The preferred deals offer a sense of stability for publishers since they control the whole transaction system.
+The preferred deals offer publishers a sense of stability because they control the entire transaction system.
 Besides the quality inventory, some advertisers will also appreciate the stable cost-per-mile (CPM) prices that preferred deals often offer compared to open ad exchanges.
-On the other hand, they will have no chance to pay less, as the CPMs are fixed (kudos to open auctions here).

 Preferred Deal PROS: